hantsy/jakartaee11-sandbox/docs/jpa.md

 ### New `CriteriaSelect` Interface

-The new `CriteriaSelect` interface is a top-level interface designed to represent a general query, including `union` and `intersect` operations, in an elegant manner.
+The new `CriteriaSelect` interface is a top-level interface designed to represent a united general-purpose query, including `union` and `intersect` operations.

 Let's convert the former JPQL `union` query example into a type-safe Criteria API equivalent: